 Chances are, probably not.
 The liver isn’t exactly the first thing you think of when considering

 lupus and its many symptoms and potential complications.
-The liver is mysterious; we know it’s
+The liver is complex; we know it is

-there (though maybe not always exactly where “there” is) and we know it’s vital to life but that’s
+there (though maybe not always exactly where “there” is) and we know that it is vital to life, but that’s

 Function of the Liver

 The darkish-red liver is on the right side of your body, under the diaphragm, on top of the

 stomach, kidney, and intestines.
 Its two lobes and eight segments are host to thousands of lobules,